mdelapenya/liferay-backend-guild/retreat/containers.md

 ### Anatomy of a Container
 A container representes a reduced operative system, but how is it possible?
 We'll see how Linux capabilities allows isolating process hierarchies, network stacks, resources access and so on.

-### Networking
+### Docker Networking
-How containers communicate with each others?
-Let's see how the network is set between containers.
+How Docker containers communicate with each others?
+Let's see how the network is set between Docker containers.

 ### Persistence
 Stateful applications in volatile environments sounds a complex thing.
 Let's understand how Docker manages persistent data using volumes.